5 Documentaries & TV Shows That Will Make You Healthier

 The Game Changers

 There’s plenty of research showing a vegan diet is best for the planet – yet there’s ongoing debate about whether it’s the healthiest for humans.
 Netflix documentary The Game Changers argues that it is, documenting the experience of former MMA fighter James Wilks, who begins to research nutrition after tearing ligaments in both his knees.
 The programme draws on research suggesting Roman gladiators were in fact vegetarian, speaking to vegan athletes about how their diet impacts their performance.
 There’s a fair amount of controversy surrounding the health documentary – particularly in regards to the reliability of the on-screen experiments – but it certainly explores a number of interesting questions about veganism in the fitness world.
-Netflix
+Amazon Prime

 Clean Eating: The Dirty Truth

 Has clean eating become dirty?
 Dr Giles Yeo takes a closer look at the wellness phenomenon – and the backlash which followed – in a documentary for BBC Horizon.
 He chats to Ella Mills, also known as Deliciously Ella, often dubbed the ‘queen of clean eating’, who explains how the term has become loaded.
 ‘I haven’t used it, but as far as I understood it when I first read the term, it meant natural, kind of unprocessed, and now it doesn’t mean that at all.
 It means diet, it means fad,’ she says.
 Dr Yeo also meets Dr William Davis, the author of Wheat Belly, a cardiologist arguing that grains are harming us, going on to explore whether his claims have any merit.
 BBC Two